When it comes to making a perfect plate of pasta, the secret's in the sauce — and also the salt.

 Think of the pasta and the sauce as ingredients for a final dish that must be cooked together before serving.
 Di Meglio recommends cooking dried pasta in its sauce for about six to seven minutes, while fresh pasta takes about three to four minutes to absorb the sauce's flavors.

-When you're done cooking that pasta water, the leftover water shouldn't be discarded right away.
-It's salty and starchy which means it can add loads of flavor to any sauce and help it come to right the consistency as it cooks with the pasta.
+When you're done cooking that pasta, the leftover water shouldn't be discarded right away.
+It's salty and starchy, which means it can add loads of flavor to any sauce.
+Plus, it can help home cooks achieve a beautifully velvety sauce consistency.

-To prevent winding up with that familiar watery puddle at the bottom of your otherwise beautiful dish of penne with marinara sauce, reserve the starchy water after you've drained the actual pasta.
-During the final cooking stages, Di Meglio adds it in liberally to his sauces and told TODAY that the starch in the water actually helps the sauce bind better and becomes a wonderful thickening agent when used correctly.
+To prevent winding up with that familiar watery puddle at the bottom of your otherwise beautiful dish of penne with marinara, reserve the starchy water after you've drained the actual pasta.
+During the final cooking stages, Di Meglio adds it to his sauces , spoonful by spoonful, and told TODAY that the starch in the water actually helps the sauce bind to the pasta better and, when used correctly, it can become a wonderful thickening agent, too.

-Now that you're a pasta pro, check out some TODAY Food's favorite takes on Italian classics:
+Now that you're a pasta pro, check out some of our favorite takes on Italian classics: